narengan/cis/faq.md

 * You've whitelisted our IP ranges
 * Your server/network is online and generally healthy

-Please also provide a ray ID from a recent 522 error.
+If you contact our support team, please provide a ray ID from a recent 522 error.
 We can use this to determine which CIS Datacenter you were hitting and run further tests.

 ## What is a proxied record and why do I need them?